Skip to content

 6. Deploy the Contract#

-npx hardhat run scripts/deploy.js --network coston2
+npx hardhat ignition deploy ./ignition/modules/Lock.js --network coston2

 You should get an output similar to: